 Monitoring the Electrocardiogram:

-It is clear from the latest research that people should get an electrocardiogram (ECG) before they are given HCQ or AZM.
+Anyone being considered for HCQ treatment should get an electrocardiogram (ECG) before they are given HCQ or AZM [azithromycin].
 That’s because both drugs can prolong the QT interval on an ECG.
 If both drugs are taken together that is likely to increase the risk for dangerous heart rhythm abnormalities.
 The data from The Lancet study reinforce this concern.

 You can find out what the QT interval is and why it is so important at this link.
 You will get a crash course on ECG interpretation and learn why hydroxychloroquine and azithromycin pose a significant threat to the heart.

-We know that many of our readers will be upset about this new research in The Lancet.
-They do not want to hear about hydroxychloroquine harm.
+We know that many of our readers were upset about the research that showed small benefits and significant side effects.
+They did not want to hear about hydroxychloroquine harm.

 Dawn does not believe patients need to be hospitalized or participate in a clinical trial to get hydroxychloroquine: